IMF Chief Plans to Unveil Currency Initiative Details on Saturday - Source

 "It is ultimately the responsibility of countries to act, but the IMF must speak out effectively about challenges and marshal support for action," Geithner said.

-Reuters has four pages of highlights from the World Bank and IMF meetings; here's the first page.
+four pages of highlights from the World Bank and IMF meetings; here's the first page.
 I love Pravin Gordhan's remarks.

 Highlights: Policymakers' Comments at IMF, World Bank Meetings